gil0mendes/Initium/docs/initium-protocol.md

 Instead, a 1MB region of the virtual address space is allocated, and the last page within it is mapped to the second level table that covers that region.
 The kernel can then set up temporary mappings within this region by modifying the page table.
-The format of the `LAOS_TAG_PAGETABLES` tag for ARM is as
+The format of the `INITIUM_TAG_PAGETABLES` tag for ARM is as
 follows:

     typedef struct laos_tag_pagetables
 	{
     	laos_tag_t   header;

     	laos_paddr_t l1;
     	laos_vaddr_t mapping;
     } laos_tag_pagetables_t;